evolvedbinary/lwdita/README.md

 * You can replace `InMemoryTextSimpleOutputStreamCollector` with your own OutputStream implementation by implementing the interface `SimpleOutputStream`.

-* The serialized XML will faithfully contain all XML node types apart from `CDATA` nodes which are currently unsupported.
+* The serialized XML will faithfully contain all XML node types.

 ## Development